Carmelo Anthony: 2005–06 season

 Anthony played and started in 80 games during the 2005–06 season.
 He averaged 26.5 points (eighth, NBA), 2.7 assists, 4.9 rebounds and 1.1 steals per game.
 His eighth-place finish in NBA scoring was the highest finish by a Denver player since the 1990–91 season, when Nuggets guard Michael Adams finished the season sixth in NBA scoring.
 On November 23, 2005, with the Nuggets facing the two-time defending Eastern Conference Champion Detroit Pistons, Anthony hauled down his 1,000th career rebound.
 A month later, Anthony recorded a then career-high 45 points in a losing effort against the Philadelphia 76ers.
 On March 17, 2006, versus the Memphis Grizzlies, he scored 33 points to push his career point total over the 5,000 mark.
 Also, in doing so, he became the second youngest player to accomplish that feat (behind LeBron James).
 As the month of March came to a close, the Nuggets finished 11–5, and Anthony was named as the NBA Player of the Month for March.
 He also took home Player of the Week honors for March 13, 2006 – March 19, 2006.

 During the season, Anthony made five game-winning shots in the last five seconds: at Houston on January 8, 2006; at home versus Phoenix on January 10; at Minnesota on February 24; at Indiana on March 15; at home versus the Los Angeles Lakers on April 6.
 All five of those game-winners were made on jump shots, while the shot against Minnesota was a three-point field goal.
-Anthony also made a shot in the final seconds to force overtime vs. the Dallas Mavericks on January 6.
+Anthony also made a shot in the final seconds to force overtime versus the Dallas Mavericks on January 6.
 He made shots in the final 22 seconds against the Cleveland Cavaliers on January 18, 2006, and the Philadelphia 76ers on March 9, which gave the Nuggets leads they would never lose.
 Anthony was named to the All-NBA Third Team.

 The Nuggets finished the season in third place, winning the Northwest Division for the first time in Anthony's career.
-Denver faced the sixth-seeded Los Angeles Clippers in the First Round of the playoffs.
+Denver faced the sixth-seeded Los Angeles Clippers in the first round of the playoffs.
 The Clippers held home court advantage in the series, due to ending the regular season with a better record (Denver finished 44–38; Los Angeles finished 47–35).
 The Clippers won the first two games of the series on their home floor.
 The Nuggets split their games at home in Denver (winning game three; losing game four).
 Denver then lost game five at Los Angeles, which eliminated the Nuggets from the playoffs.
 After the season, Anthony signed a 5-year, $80 million extension with the Nuggets.